 Wealthfront’s Investment Process

-When you first create a Wealthfront account, you will be asked to select your investment goal.
+The first step is to select your primary investment goal.
 You can choose between retirement savings, general savings, college education, or something else entirely.
-Your answer will help Wealthfront suggest the correct type of investment account.
+Your answer will allow Wealthfront to suggest the optimal type of investment account.

-Wealthfront then asks you to complete eight multiple-choice questions about your investment preferences and risk tolerance.
-The questionnaire is designed to assess your willingness and ability to accept investment risk, and Wealthfront uses this information to recommend an appropriate asset allocation.
+Wealthfront then asks you to complete seven multiple-choice questions about your investment preferences.
+The questionnaire is designed to assess your willingness and ability to tolerate investment risk, and Wealthfront uses this information to recommend an appropriate blend of investments (called asset allocation).

-Using your risk tolerance, Wealthfront recommends a diversified investment portfolio.
-The recommendation varies by account type.
-If you are opening a taxable account, Wealthfront recommends select ETFs to increase the after-tax return.
+Using your assessed risk tolerance, Wealthfront recommends a diversified investment portfolio that varies by account type.
+If you are opening a taxable account, Wealthfront recommends select ETFs to increase your expected after-tax return.
 If you are opening a retirement account, Wealthfront recommends a slightly different set of ETFs to maximize potential growth.